General rules for the carriage of passengers

 14.8.3.
 The conduct of a third party (e.g., persons on the railway tracks, theft of cables, emergencies on board the vehicle, law enforcement actions, sabotage or terrorism) which the Carrier could not have avoided and could not have prevented their consequences, despite having taken the necessary precautions in the particular circumstances of the case.

 14.8.4.
-The exceptions referred to in paragraph 14.9.3 of the General Rules shall not include strikes of the Carrier’s employees, acts or omissions by another undertaking using the same railway infrastructure, and acts or omissions by infrastructure and station managers.
+The exceptions referred to in paragraph 14.8.3 of the General Rules shall not include strikes of the Carrier’s staff, acts or omissions by another undertaking using the same railway infrastructure, and acts or omissions by infrastructure and station managers.

 14.9.
 Compensation due to passengers in the event of train delays and refunds of ticket prices referred to in paragraph 14.1.1 of the General Rules shall be made within 30 days of the date of the request.
 Compensation may be paid in the form of vouchers and/or other services, provided that the terms and conditions of the vouchers or services are sufficiently flexible, in particular as regards the period of validity and the destination, and that the passenger agrees to accept the vouchers and/or the services.

 14.10.
-Financial transaction costs, such as taxes, telephone or stamp charges, shall not be deducted from the refund of the ticket price.
+Financial transaction costs, such as taxes, telephone or stamp charges, shall not be deducted from the refund of the price of the Ticket.
 Refunds not exceeding EUR 1.45 (incl.
 VAT) shall not be paid.
-The amount not compensated shall be the Carrier’s minimum loss.
+The amount not compensated shall be the Carrier’s minimum losses.

 14.11.
 In the event of a train delay (delayed arrival or departure) or cancellation of a service, the Carrier shall inform the passengers of the situation and of the estimated departure and estimated arrival times related to the service or replacement service as soon as the Carrier has such information.